ELIXIR-IIB-training/popgen2019/WiFi-SSHinstruction.md

 ##  WiFi

-network name: popgen
+network name: embopopgen2019

-password: popgenlab
+password: embopopgen2019

 ##  SSH
 For this course we will work on the High Performance Cluster of the [Istituto Nazionale di Fisica Nucleare](https://www.ba.infn.it/index.php/en/)